St James's, Spanish Place: History

 Cross of St. James, badge of the Order of Santiago.

 In the reign of Elizabeth I the Bishops of Ely let their palace and chapel in Ely Place to the Spanish Ambassador and, until the reign of Charles I, it was occupied by the High Representative of the Court of Spain.
 During this period the chapel (now St Etheldreda's Church) was freely used by English Catholics and became a sanctuary to some degree for them, in a manner typical of an embassy chapel.

 After the restoration of Charles II the Spanish Embassy was re-established in London, first on Ormond Street and then at Hertford House, Manchester Square, where the Wallace Collection is now housed.
 Here, in 1793–1796, shortly after the Roman Catholic Relief Act 1791 repealed some of the laws affecting Catholic worship, a chapel was built to designs by Joseph Bonomi on the corner of Spanish Place and Charles Street (now George Street), largely through the efforts of Thomas Hussey, chaplain at the embassy.
 Most of the objects of piety in the present church are legacies from this older building.
 In 1827 the official Spanish connection with the chapel ceased and it was handed over to the London Vicariate.

-However, there is much in the present church of its Spanish heritage including Alfonso XIII's personal standard which is in a frame over the sacristy door, and the parishioners of Spanish Place have never forgotten their debt to Spain for having established and maintained the mission in the dark days.
-An unofficial connection with the Embassy of Spain has continued and is still cherished by the Church of St James today.
+However, there is much in the present church of its Spanish heritage including Alfonso XIII's personal standard which is in a frame over the sacristy door.
+Besides, Spanish Place has been established and maintained historically By Spain.
+An unofficial connection with the Embassy of Spain has continued with the Church of St James today.